m-roby/Input-system/README.md

 -can track duration of button and axis input events

--delagates bult in for easy use with state machines
+-delagates built in for easy use with state machines

 -Rumble support